Last Updated on by Mitch Rezman

 The locations of non-visual photoreceptors (shown in yellow) in the deep brain varies among the non-mammalian vertebrates.
 (Graphic: Current Biology, I. Provencio)

 “The second consideration of sunlight concerns the health of the animal.

 Ultraviolet radiation works with the natural immune system, strengthening it to protect the bird against pathogens.”

-Mr. Thrush eloquently lays out the premises that sunlight has four unique effects on the life of a bird.
+Mr. Thrush eloquently lays out the premise that sunlight has four unique effects on the life of a bird.

-it regulates the metabolic clock and gives perception of season
+it regulates the metabolic clock and gives the perception of the season

 its full range is almost completely used for vision